-The collaboration workflow in practice

-Going back to our bookstore example, let's say that the business has expanded to selling music.
+The collaboration workflow in practice Going back to our bookstore example, let's say that the business has expanded to selling music.
 Using the sandbox environment, the product team adds several new content types to the content model, which updates the content infrastructure.
 The designers and developers also make any necessary changes to the website UI and add code to accommodate the new content types.
 The changes are then migrated to a QA environment and website staging environment for testing and verification.
 Any bugs or issues get resolved, and the new music section is ready to push to production.
 Once it gets to the master environment, content editors populate the new content types with the available music catalog.
 Using Contentful's Preview API, everyone can see how the new music section looks on the website before it's open for business.
 If all looks OK, then a simple click on the "publish" button will push it live to customers.
-Ultimately, Contentful's flexibility helps a product team reduce complexity and build new website experiences faster, while maintaining the build/test/release discipline of their CI/CD practice to produce high-quality websites.
+Engineering the modern website: a strategic guide to deploying content infrastructure Ultimately, Contentful's flexibility helps a product team reduce complexity and build new website experiences faster, while maintaining the build/test/release discipline of their CI/CD practice to produce high-quality websites.
 In addition, the platform enables multiple teams to collaborate asynchronously and remotely, helping to scale collaboration across a growing product organization and a growing portfolio of digital experiences.
+Read more:

-Why Space Environments are Great for Managing and Maintaining Content Structure for Contentful Projects
+Why Space Environments are Great for Managing and Maintaining Content Multiple Environments